Free State mayor’s mystery 7,000 km journey

 According to an invoice seen by GroundUp, the mayor, Mamiki Mokoena, travelled 6,943 kilometres between 18 May and 18 June this year, in a rented Avis Toyota Fortuner.
 The invoice from Avis suggests that she was billed R64,893 for rent on the car for the month.
 Records suggest that about R34,000 was spent on the mayor’s fuel card over the period.

-This follows two accidents in which the mayor’s cars, owned by the municipality, were written off.
+This follows two collisions in which the mayor’s cars, owned by the municipality, were written off.

-In August 2021, the mayor’s BMW 4 series was involved in an accident.
+In August 2021, the mayor’s BMW 4 series was involved in a collision.
 The mayor then appears to have rented a car until August 2023, when a new car was bought, a Haval H9.
 Over that time, according to a source in the municipality, R850,000 was spent on car hire.

-The new car was involved in an accident in November 2023, and since then the mayor has been renting a car again, first a Ford Everest and then a Fortuner.
+The new car was involved in a collision in November 2023, and since then the mayor has been renting a car again, first a Ford Everest and then a Fortuner.

 Fuel transactions on the records GroundUp has seen do not make sense.
 For instance on 18 May 2024 the car was filled with 67.1 litres of fuel.
 The odometer reading was 19,800.
 Two days later, on 20 May, the car was filled again with 53.9 litres of fuel, but the odometer reading was 19,900, suggesting the car had only been driven 100km.